Why ‘Red Flag Laws’ Are Gaining Bipartisan Support After Parkland

 Who is calling for new red flag laws?

-In response to the Parkland shooting House Democrats renewed their efforts to pass legislation that would authorize a federal grant program for states that enact gun violence restraining order laws.
-There were also new calls from Democratic legislators in a number of states – including Michigan, Pennsylvania, and North Carolina – to enact red flag laws.
+In response to the Parkland shooting, House Democrats renewed their efforts to pass legislation that would authorize a federal grant program for states that enact gun violence restraining order laws.
+There were also new calls from Democratic legislators in a number of states — including Michigan, Pennsylvania, and North Carolina — to enact red flag laws.

 The most significant shift, however, is that now a handful of Republicans are pointing to red flag laws as the type of gun control they could support.
 It seems some were swayed by a piece David French wrote for the National Review that argues the laws strike the right balance between protecting public safety and respecting Second Amendment rights.
 Highlighting the FBI’s failure to stop several mass shooters, he said citizens and local authorities should be given more power to combat gun violence: